-- Forrest – great if you enjoy gamifying your focus… for me because a lot of the sites I legitimately go to for work (Nordstrom, Amazon, etc) are also often distractions for me, it just didn’t work the best for me.
+- Forrest — great if you enjoy gamifying your focus… For me because a lot of the sites I legitimately go to for work (Nordstrom, Amazon, etc.) are also often distractions, it just didn’t work the best.

-- Momentum – great if you like keeping to-dos right in front of you because they open in new browser tabs!
-I somehow was accidentally paying for two subscriptions, which they were very nice to refund me the second one when I realized, and then I hadn’t been using either of them so I just stopped.
+- Momentum — great if you like keeping to-dos right in front of you, because they open in new browser tabs!
+I somehow was accidentally paying for two subscriptions, and they were very nice to refund me the second one when I realized, and then I hadn’t been using either of them so I just stopped.
 I may go back eventually.
 Here was Kate’s Momentum review.

 Readers, what are some of your favorite browsers — and which are the best browser extensions for productivity and focus?